 During a seminar, you’ll be encouraged to ask questions and take part in discussions with your tutor and fellow students.

-And if you think that’s something you could never do, think again!
-Chances are you’ve been contributing to class discussions at school or college, and have been developing the confidence and communication skills you need for discussion and debate.
+If you think that’s something you could never do, think again!
+Chances are you’ve been contributing to class discussions at school or college and have been developing the confidence and communication skills you need for discussion and debate.

 - How should I prepare for a seminar at university?

 It’s important to read over course material and your relevant lecture notes in advance, so you’re ready to contribute your views and ideas.
 Identify areas you'd like to go over and prepare some questions you might want to ask.

-Self-supported study.
-Self-supported study is an important part of your degree, your learning experience at University, and your development as a student.
+Self-supported study is an important part of your degree, your learning experience at university, and your development as a student.

 Just as you’ve had to be self-disciplined in your learning at school or college, you’ll direct your own further study as you immerse yourself in your degree.

-But this time, you’ll have access to some extensive facilities, such as our state-of-the-art study spaces and the award-winning library service at Newcastle.
+But this time you’ll have access to some extensive facilities, such as our state-of-the-art study spaces and the award-winning library service at Newcastle University.